yetanotherfrancisdeveloper/thinkcspy-exercises/README.md

 ## Chapter 8

 [In this chapter](https://runestone.academy/runestone/books/published/thinkcspy/MoreAboutIteration/toctree.html) iterations are revisited with the <em>while loop</em> and the help (again) of the <em>turtle</em> module.
-The arguments are listed as follows:
+The paragraphs are listed as follows:

 <ul>
   <li><b>8.1.</b> Iteration Revisited</li>